unpoly/unpoly/src/unpoly/pages/partials/vary-header-note.md

 > [note]
-> When the server modifies its response given a request header, it should
+> Request headers that influenced a response should be listed in a `Vary` response header.
-> echo that request header in a [`Vary`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Vary)
+> This tells Unpoly to [partition its cache](/caching#caching-optimized-responses) for that URL so that each
-> response header.
-This informs a client to store the response in a separate cache entry.
+> request header value gets a separate cache entries.

 @partial vary-header-note